 - Information leaflet for patients about voting rights - May 2021 local elections

 - Know your rights poster - May 6, 2021 Local Elections

 - Voting rights staff quiz questions

 - Voting rights staff quiz answers

-- Guidance for staff who are supporting staff to register and/or to cast their vote
+- Guidance for staff who are supporting patients to register and/or cast their vote - May 2021 local elections

 - Further guidance notes for staff

 - May 2021: Easy read and pocket guides to voting